 Open to TU undergraduate degree-seeking students pursuing a major in the College of Liberal Arts.
 Must hold a minimum cumulative grade point average of 2.5 to apply.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship application.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.
 Awards range from $300 - $600.

 Open to all TU undergraduate degree-seeking students.
 Preference is given to students studying in Latin America.
 Must hold a minimum cumulative grade point average of 3.0 to apply.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship application.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.
 Awards range from $300 - $500.

 Open to TU undergraduate degree-seeking students participating in the TU in Italy Rome program.
 Minimum cumulative GPA of 3.0 required.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship Application.
 Fall or spring semesters only.

 Open to TU undergraduate degree-seeking students participating in the TU in Italy Florence, Tuscania, Venice, or Three Cities program.
 Minimum cumulative GPA of 3.0 required.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship Application.
 Fall or spring semesters only.
 Several $1,500 awards are available each semester.

 Open to all TU undergraduate degree-seeking members of the TU Honors College.
 Scholarships are available for the fall, spring, summer and minimester.
 Students must submit an Honors College Study Abroad Approval Form to the Honors College in order to be considered.
-Scholarships are available for the fall, spring, academic year, summer, and minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and minimester.

 Funded by the National Security Education Program (NSEP), Boren Fellowships are open to U.S. graduate students studying less commonly taught languages in world regions critical to U.S. interests.
 Students studying abroad in Western Europe, Canada, Australia, and New Zealand are not eligible to apply.
 Boren Fellowships are awarded for experiences abroad ranging from 12 weeks to 12 months.